hbhu1/Web-Projects-on-KhanAcademy/Write a poem challenge/Readme.md

 # Write a poem challenge:
-This is one of the first challenges on KhanAcademy plateform concerning HTML && cSS, by using basic tags we have to creacte a descent webapage.
+This is one of the first challenges on KhanAcademy plateform concerning HTML && CSS, by using basic tags we have to creacte a descent webapage.

 # Subject :